Shared Medical Appointment (SMA)

 Implementation Guide

-Everything your team needs to implement SMA, from session structure and billing to patient recruitment and launch checklists.
+Everything your team needs to implement an impactful SMA care model, from session structure and billing and reimbursement to patient recruitment and launch checklists.
 Built on 30+ years of research and Dr. Jacob Mirsky's 7+ years of real-world SMA implementation experience.

-Whether you're just learning about SMA or refining an existing program, this essential SMA implementation guide covers the most important topics you need to know:
+Whether you're just learning about SMA or refining an existing program, this essential SMA implementation guide covers the most important topics you need to succeed:

 • SMA Session Structure